arshia82sbn/Image_Editor/README.markdown

 ---

-## 📜 Project License

-This application is released under the **MIT License**.
-You’re free to use it, modify it, and work with it however you like! 😊

----

 ## 📧 Contact Me

 Got a question or suggestion?
 I’d love to hear from you:
 - **Author**: Arshia
 - **Email**: [Arshia82sbn@gmail.com](mailto:arshiasbn82@gmail.com)

-Hope this tool brings you tons of fun and creativity! 🎉 Now go create your masterpiece! 🖼️